myungsunpark-o/myungsunpark-o.github.io/_pages/about.md

 </div>

 My research focuses on enhancing adaptability and dexterity of robots during physical interactions within complex environments.
 I draw inspiration from **human motion, sensing, and intelligence**, embodying these principles into real-world robotic systems.
 My recent work addresses irregular, unsteady, and contact-rich environments through **exteroceptive sensing** (e.g., tactile and flow sensing) and **human–robot interfaces** (e.g., motion-capture gloves and haptic feedback devices) that enable **physical AI for robot manipulation**.

+---

+When I am not in the lab, I enjoy swimming (which provides great inspiration for my underwater robotics research!), painting, and binge-watching K-dramas.